MattyGWS/HorizonXI-Linux-Installation/README.md

 **If you're on Steamdeck, there is an extra step to make the controls work.
 You only need to do this once, not every time you update the launcher**;

-7. Open the horizon launcher and open gamepad configuration, enable XInput.
+7. In desktop mode, open the horizon launcher and open gamepad configuration, enable XInput then close the launcher.

 8. Open the Konsole, copy/paste then run this command;